mollykmcglone/Oregon-dog-story/file1.md

 "I would love to see them put in place," Davis said.
 "When you start giving a state something of interest, the public (wants) to come see."

 Which dog do you think should represent Oregon?
-Feel free to weigh in with our poll.
+Feel free to weigh in with [our poll.](http://www.oregonlive.com/living/index.ssf/2016/01/a_state_dog_for_oregon_newfoun.html)

---Laura Frazier